Intelligent-AWE/DeepHealth/README.md

 ## Paper Citation

-If you use the AWE dataset or feel this paper is helpful for your research, please cite the following paper.
+If you use the AWE dataset or this paper is helpful for your research, please cite the following paper.
 We are really appreciate your citation. <br>
 @article{zhang2012deephealth,<br>
   &#160; &#160; &#160; &#160;title={{DeepHealth: A self-attention based method for instant intelligent predictive maintenance in industrial Internet of things}},<br>
   &#160; &#160; &#160; &#160;author={Weiting Zhang, Dong Yang, Youzhi Xu, Xuefeng Huang, Jun Zhang, Mikael Gidlund},<br>